 Shakespeare’s family was not large by standards of the time.
 Shakespeare’s sister, Joan, was his only sibling to survive him.
 She was five years younger than him and much loved by him.
 Shakespeare died a rich man and he left her well provided for in his will with both property and money.
 He also made sure that her sons would be comfortable.

-Born in 1569, she was named after John and Mary Shakespeare’s first born child, Joan, born in 1558 but dying, sadly, after only two months.
+Born in 1569, Joan was named after John and Mary Shakespeare’s firstborn child, Joan, born in 1558 but dying, sadly, after only two months.
 The second Joan lived to be seventy-seven, dying in 1646, thirty years after her famous brother.
 For those times it was a very long life.
-Her descendents, with the surname, Hart, lived in Stratford until 1806.
+Her descendants, with the surname, Hart, lived in Stratford until 1806.
 The Bard and his sister were very close and one of her sons, William Hart, followed in his uncle’s footsteps, went to London and became an actor with the renowned King’s Men acting company.